steemit/condenser/src/app/help/en/welcome.md

 **There is no lost password recovery for Steem accounts**.
 You are 100% responsible for having it backed up.
 This means secure digital backups, as well as secured paper backups, stored in different places if possible.

+Never put your password into unverified third party websites as they may steal your account.

 Your Steem account is worth real money.
 Treat your Steem password like you would your bank password and keep it secure!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Earning_on_Steemit">Earning on Steemit</span>